These Keto Walnut Zucchini Muffins will make your entire house smell like all things fall. Not to mention, they are healthy & low-carb/keto!

 What size zucchini must I use for baking?

 You’ll want to use the smaller zucchini – around 8-10 inches long.
-The larger ones tend to be a bot more dry and bitter.
+The larger ones tend to be a bit drier and more bitter.

 How do you store walnut zucchini muffins?